akira-kai/Akira-Kai/README.md

-- 👋 Hi, I’m @ChatterboxZer0
+- 👋 Hi, I’m @akira-kai
 - 👀 I’m interested in ...
-C# coding, I am an avid gamer
+Godot and game development, I am an avid gamer
 - 🌱 I’m currently learning ...
-Unity Learn Pathways for Unity and C#
+Godot 4 and its intricacies
 - 💞️ I’m looking to collaborate on ... translations of programs into other languages, typo corrections
 - 📫 How to reach me ...
-Discord: Crono#7657
+Discord: @kai_dev Twitter: @akira_kai_dev

 <!---
 ChatterboxZer0/ChatterboxZer0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.